JonZeolla/Lab/README.md

 * `git clone -b 2016-08-11_SCIS_ProximityAttacks --single-branch --recursive https://github.com/JonZeolla/lab`
   * Clone the revision of the ProximityAttacks branch used during the 2016-08-11 Steel City InfoSec lab.
 Cloning any of the pointers (tags) will put you in a detached HEAD state, which is expected.

+This assumes that you have git installed on either your Linux or Windows box (instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)).

 ## How to setup the lab
 ### Configure the lab manually
+#### Linux
-If you'd like to configure this lab on your own system, from the top level of the source code repository run:
+From the top level of the source code repository run:
 `./setup.sh`

+#### Windows
+From the top level of the source code repository run:
+`./setup.ps1`

 ### Use the provided Virtual Machine
 A VM will be provided for the lab (TODO).
 Only **VMWare hypervisors** have been tested with the following configuration.